 Just focusing on word-for-word translation will not help your business make a splash in the Thai market.
-If you want to reach more Thai audiences, you need to take another step – adapting your Thai translations to fit the rich and diverse Thai culture and traditions.
+If you want to reach more Thai audiences, you need to take another step – adapting your Thai translation to fit the rich and diverse Thai culture and traditions.
 This step is to ensure that your translated content sounds authentic and attracts more attention from Thai audiences (or at the very least, it does not offend the culture and national pride of Thai people).

 Here are some key aspects of Thai culture and traditions that you should keep in mind in order to gain success in this market.

 Family is the most important thing in Thai culture

 In Thailand, families almost always come first.
 It is common for several generations to live together in Thai families.
 You might be surprised when hearing a Thai person call a lot of people brothers and sisters.
 These might be not their real brothers and sisters, but their cousins.
 In the Thai language, there is no word for cousins, so cousins are referred to as brothers and sisters.

 Another interesting thing about the Thai culture is that many Thais maintain strong ties to their home villages even if they move away for work.
 If parents work far away, it is not strange to see children being raised by grandparents or aunts and uncles.
 Younger family members are also expected to help with elderly care either in terms of finance or household responsibilities (or sometimes both).